 Monks have an ability called Touch of Death which is only usable on enemies with equal or less health than them and deals damage equal to the Monk's maximum health.
 A level 90 Monk Tank can have over a million hit points, a level one enemy has 55.

-Final Fantasy VII's Knights of the Round is the strongest summoning in the game, using multiple attacks in one animation to circumvent the 9999 damage cap.
+Knights of the Round is the strongest summoning in the game, using multiple attacks in one animation to circumvent the 9999 damage cap.
 Its animation takes about 1:15 minutes.
 W-Summon means you can use a Summoning twice in one round.
 Mimic lets a character... well, mimic the action of another.
 Putting this together, we get 6 KotR summonings in one round by letting one character do the W-Summon with the other two mimicking him.
-Of course, this has a drawback - you can easily get up, make yourself a sandwich and eat it before continuing with the game without missing anything apart from animations of monsters being hacked to very fine bits.
+Of course, this has a drawback — you can easily get up, make yourself a sandwich and eat it before continuing with the game without missing anything apart from animations of monsters being hacked to very fine bits.

-Additionally, we have the Infinite Omnislash, where equipping Cloud with 8 pairs of linked Counter (Which counter-attacks with the linked materia when hit) and Mimic (Which repeats the last action) Materia allows you to unleash a 16-hit Omnislash on an enemy, which will then be repeated 8 times every time he is hit.
+Additionally, we have the Infinite Omnislash, where equipping Cloud with 8 pairs of linked Counter (which counter-attacks with the linked materia when hit) and Mimic (which repeats the last action) Materia allows you to unleash a 16-hit Omnislash on an enemy, which will then be repeated 8 times every time he is hit.
 This is a great way of taking down some of the toughest bosses in the game solo.

 Cid's Highwind and Barret's Ungermax can do this if properly set up (both do 18 hits).
 A few Hero Drinks and either one can basically decimate Emerald Weapon in the same setup.